+The airline cannot ban your animal on international flights.
 To make sure that you can easily travel to your desired country, you must plan ahead and find out all the necessary information.

 Every foreign airline has its own policies regarding the animals that they accept.
-For instance, some only accept dogs.
+For instance, some airlines may only accept dogs.
 So, it is advised that you check out all the requirements of your destination.

 To save yourself from the trouble and panic, here are a few tips that can help ensure a smooth journey while traveling with your dog.